Chris Brymer: Personal life

 Brymer was married to his high school girlfriend Melissa; they had a son in 2003 and separated in 2005.
 Melissa Brymer told SF Weekly in 2010 that Chris, during his football career, would have angry bouts and accuse her of infidelity.
+He worked in the mortgage industry, before founding CMG Capital, which was a residential and commercial mortgage company.
 After CMG Capital folded, the Brymers lost their two homes.
 Melissa moved to San Bernardino County with their son, and Chris became homeless.

 On July 19, 2010, Brymer left a San Francisco soup kitchen with another man, Henry Therkield, who had accosted him earlier.
 Brymer pulled out a 6-inch blade and became confrontational with that man and that man's friend Shaun Parker before leaving on a MUNI T-line train.
 Brymer was arrested the next day at another MUNI station.
 During the trial, Therkield testified that he heard Brymer threaten him but stated otherwise in an interview with SF Weekly.
 However, Brymer was acquitted of hate crimes in November 2010.
 Former San Francisco district attorney Terence Hallinan commented about acquittals like this: "Juries lose confidence in [prosecutors], and a hate crime doesn’t have the same clarity that it should have."
+He died on April 24, 2023.